The inside scoop for real!

 You can certainly read about the dorms and where to live on campus on the UCF Housing and Residence Life pages, but we asked my daughter and our interns for the inside scoop…which is probably what you really want to know before you choose where to live when you become a Knight.
 Here’s what they had to say…

 After spending my freshman summer in Academic Village, and my fall and spring in Towers, I’ve grown to know a lot about campus housing and have friends residing in just about all the different living communities.
 Academic Village is awesome to live in.
 You have close access to the pool and the gym, but parking can, at times, be a task.
 Academic Village houses the majority of freshman students (Nike, Hercules, and Neptune), but it can be a bit of a hike to campus classes and during the hotter months, that sort of stinks.

 If you choose to live in the Towers, when picking which Tower you want to live in, I recommend Tower 1 or 3.
-All the Towers have a great location and proximity to food like Starbucks, Dunkin Donuts and Domino’s.
-Tower 1, is for anyone, Tower 2 is international, Towers 3 is for honors and Tower 4 is an athletic dorm.
+All the Towers have a great location and proximity to food like Starbucks, Dunkin Donuts, and Dominoes.
+Tower 1, is for anyone, Tower 2 is international, Towers 3 is for honors, and Tower 4 is an athletic dorm.
 Although these are the basic breakdown, there is still a mix in all Towers.
 Personally, I think the best community to live in would be Lake Claire.
-They have kitchens and single bedrooms and have a great proximity to Greek row and many classes.
+They have kitchens and single bedrooms and have great proximity to the Greek row and many classes.
 The only downside is if you get stuck on the third floor.
 The building is old and has no elevators.